Sleeping Murder: Plot summary

 The Reeds advertise, seeking the Hallidays' former maid Lily.
-She writes first to Dr Kennedy, thinking he is a friend.
-She says that she does not believe that Helen ran off, as the clothes packed in her suitcase made no sense (taking an evening gown but not the shoes and belt that go with it).
+She writes first to Dr Kennedy, seeking his advice.
+She says that she does not believe that Helen ran off, as the clothes packed in her suitcase made no sense – taking an evening gown but not the shoes and belt that go with it.
 The Reeds and Dr Kennedy agree he should write back to her to arrange a meeting at his present home.
 Lily never arrives.

 The police find Lily's body, strangled, in a copse near the train station.
-She came by an earlier train, but had Dr Kennedy's letter with her, for the later arrival time.
-Miss Marple advises Gwenda to tell the police everything.
-Soon, they are digging up the garden, at the end of the terrace, to find Helen’s body.
-Gwenda is in the house alone when Dr Kennedy approaches her, ready to kill her by strangling when his attempt to poison her failed.
+She came by an earlier train than expected, but had with her Dr Kennedy's letter indicating the later arrival time.
+Miss Marple advises Gwenda to tell the police everything she knows.
+Soon they are digging up the garden at the end of the terrace, where they find Helen's body.

+While Gwenda is in the house alone, Dr Kennedy approaches her, ready to strangle her when his attempt to poison her fails.
 Miss Marple arrives with a container of soapy solution, which she sprays in his eyes to stop the murder attempt.

-Dr Kennedy had strangled his sister, saying the closing words from that play, unaware of young Gwenda at the stair railing above.
-He buried Helen in the garden.
-He set up her husband to think he had strangled her, but there was no body, so he was taken as insane, and died in a nursing home.
+Dr Kennedy was the one Helen wanted to get away from; she dearly loved Halliday and his daughter.
+He had strangled his sister, saying the closing words from that play, unaware of young Gwenda at the stair railing above.
+After burying Helen in the garden, he set up her husband to think he had strangled her.
+He previously had given Halliday drugs to make him paranoid and then drugged his drink so he could pose Halliday next to the strangled Helen.
+Since no body was found, Halliday's insistence that he'd killed Helen led him to be diagnosed as insane, and he died in a nursing home.
 His diary from that time showed him to be quite sane, but he could not explain what he had seen, his strangled wife next to him.

-Kennedy had first given drugs to make Halliday paranoid, and then drugged his drink so Dr Kennedy could pose him next to the strangled Helen.
-Then Kennedy moved her body again.
-The letter found with Lily was not the one she received from Kennedy; he switched it after he killed her.
+The letter found with Lily was not the one she received from Kennedy; he had switched it after he killed her.
 He knew the police would see through his scheme.
-He sent the nanny Leonie home to Switzerland with medicines that killed her.
-Miss Marple explains all this to the Reeds, the full confession from Kennedy and how they should have seen it from the start, from those words in the play.
+He also had sent the nanny Leonie home to Switzerland with medicines that killed her.
+Miss Marple explains all this to the Reeds, the full confession from Kennedy and how they should have seen it from the start from those words in the play – spoken by a brother who had just killed his sister.